oma3dao/portal-position-paper/portal-position-paper.md

-# Portals Unleashed:  Creating a teleportation standard to connect the metaverse
+# Portals Unleashed:  Introducing the Inter World Portaling System, the Hyperlink for the metaverse

 ## Introduction
 In the realm of the metaverse, the concept of 'portals' is emerging as a transformative technology set to revolutionize the way we interact with digital spaces.
 Similar to how the advent of high-speed transportation networks during the industrial revolution connected commercial centers, or how the HTTP standard facilitated the linking of information silos, portals in the metaverse promise to create a new era of connectivity, accessibility, and productivity.